 - If there is no surviving spouse, children, or parents then the decedent’s biological or adoptive siblings are next in line.

-If someone with the right to serve as personal representative under Maryland law wishes to let someone else take over in this role, he or she may have someone else appointed by filing a form, called the “Consent to Appointment of Personal Representative” Form (Form 1105 for small estates).
+If someone with the right to serve as personal representative under Maryland law wishes to let someone else take over in this role, he or she may have someone else appointed by filing a form, called the “Consent to Appointment of Personal Representative” Form.
 All people who have priority over that individual must sign this form.

-Once the appropriate individual is determined to serve as personal representative, that person will apply to be officially appointed as personal representative when filing “Petition for Administration” (Form 1103 for small estates).
+Once the appropriate individual is determined to serve as personal representative, that person will apply to be officially appointed as personal representative when filing “Petition for Administration” (small estates).
 When he or she is officially appointed later in this process, the individual is not only in charge of completing the remaining steps of managing the estate, but also must meet several deadlines under Maryland law throughout the process which are described in fuller detail later in this article.

 The next step in the process is determining whether the estate qualifies as a small estate or a regular estate.
-Small estates are simpler to adminster than regular estates.
-For more information about how determine whether an estate qualifies as a small estate, click here.
+Small estates are simpler to administer than regular estates.